All mothers feel isolated at some point (or various points) throughout motherhood.

-Daycare or babysitter.
 Although I have only used a few select people as babysitters for the occasional day or night out, I know many moms who have tried these options.

-They will put their kids in daycare for a day or two a week or hire a babysitter to watch their kids for a few hours a week.
+They’ll put their kids in daycare for a day or two a week, or hire a babysitter to watch their kids for a few hours a week.

 There are lots of times I’m stuck inside the house for a good amount of time (like a week)!
 So I know getting out of the house without the kids is a nice way to not feel so alone.

-Being thankful.
 When I start feeling alone, I remind myself how lucky I am that I’m blessed with two amazing children that I have the privilege of raising and being with everyday.

 Even though we love our kids with everything we have, if we don’t take care of ourselves and our feelings, who will??